kovidgoyal/calibre/manual/faq.rst

     folder to your new computer and follow the instructions below to import the data.

-  * Install calibre on your new computer and run through the Welcome Wizard, it does not matter what you do there, as you will be importing your old settings in the next step.
+  * Install calibre on your new computer and run through the :guilabel:`Welcome wizard`, it does not matter what you do there, as you will be importing your old settings in the next step.
 You will now have an empty calibre, with just the :guilabel:`Getting Started` guide in your library.
 Once again, right